 Diaper Donation: in honor of children baptized in the congregation donated to the Diaper Depot at Christ Episcopal Church

-Summer Habitat for Humanity Build in El Salvador: In July of 2014 and 1016, a First Lutheran team traveled to El Salvador to participate in a build.
-During the trip, team members engaged in rigorous work, and fostered relationships through a local Salvadoran Lutheran congregation.
+Summer Habitat for Humanity Build in El Salvador: Every other summer a First Lutheran team travels to El Salvador to participate in a build.
+During the trip, team members engage in rigorous work, and foster relationships through a local Salvadoran Lutheran congregation.
 The next trip is being planned for 2018.
 Adult and youth ages 16 and older are invited if accompanied by a parent.
 The cost of the trip is subsidized by the congregation.

 The intersection of faith and life.
 We are continually seeking to foster conversations on relevant issues and address the intersection of faith and the complexities in daily life.